just-the-docs/just-the-docs/peopleops/ONBOARDING_GUIDE.md

       - School
       - Hobbies
       - Two True things about you, and a Lie (let the team guess which).
   - In addition to the photo that Slack prompts you for, fill in the rest of your user profile with relevant information.
 Follow the recommended profile setup below.
 Provide your shift schedule under Pronunciation.
+Please consult this [guide](https://github.com/countable-web/ops/edit/master/peopleops/DOING_YOUR_JOB.md#work-hours-and-shift-schedule) when deciding on your work hours and shift schedule.

     <img src="https://raw.githubusercontent.com/countable-web/ops/master/assets/images/slack-edit-profile.JPG" alt="Slack Profile" width="400px">
   - Another way to show your shift is to update your status.
 Go to your profile > Set a status > Choose an emoji > Provide your shift schedule > and click Save